ElOceanografo/MarginalLogDensities.jl/docs/src/turing.md

 ## Model definition

 Models can be defined using Turing's `@model` macro and probabilistic programming syntax.
-Here, we define a simple
+Here, we define a simple model with a latent variable `x` that follows a Gaussian distribution with mean `m` and covariance `C`.

 ```@setup turing
 using Turing
 using MarginalLogDensities
-using Turing.DynamicPPL: marginalize
+using DynamicPPL
 using Distributions
 using LinearAlgebra
 using StatsPlots